keu/docs/astro/deployment-metrics.md

 2. Search for metrics starting with `airflow` and open any Airflow metric.
 3. In the **Tags** table, check the values for the `namespace` tag key.
 The namespaces of the Deployments you configured to export logs should appear as tag values.

 After you complete this setup, Astro automatically launches a sidecar container in your Deployment that runs [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent).
 This container works with your Deployment's existing infrastructure to export Airflow metrics to the Datadog instance associated with your API key.

-To check the health of a Deployment's DogStatsD container, open for the `datadog.dogstatsd.running` metric in the Datadog UI.
+To check the health of a Deployment's DogStatsD container, open the `datadog.dogstatsd.running` metric in the Datadog UI.
 If the Deployment's namespace appears under the metric's `host` tag key, its DogSatsD container is healthy and exporting metrics to Datadog.

 ## Astro usage